Wiredcraft/test-mobile/README.md

-ios/            iOS project file app.py          main server file models.py       model and sqlite operation schema.sql      create the table
+ios/            iOS project file app.py          main server file models.py       model and sqlite operation schema.sql      sql for create tables
 ```

-*one user divide into a user info table and a user auth table*
+*One user divide into a user info table and a user auth table, this can make the extension of third authoristion login easily.*

 #### test & run